-Africa backing Infantino for unique fourth term as FIFA president
+Africa and Asia back Infantino for unique fourth term as FIFA president

 - list 4 of 4Sri Lanka’s government ‘temporarily’ takes over cricket board

+The African and Asian confederations account for 101 votes in FIFA’s presidential election out of a total of 211.

+Infantino has already secured support for re-election from South American football’s ruling body CONMEBOL, which is worth a further 10 votes.

-Infantino took over as head of FIFA in 2016 in the wake of the corruption scandal that led to the downfall of his predecessor Sepp Blatter.
+Infantino took over as head of FIFA in 2016 in the wake of the corruption scandal that led to the downfall of predecessor Sepp Blatter.

-Although FIFA statutes limit FIFA presidents to three terms in office, Infantino is allowed to run for re-election next year after the body ruled that his first, partial term from 2016 to 2019 after Blatter’s ouster did not count towards the total.
+Although FIFA statues limit FIFA presidents to three terms in office, Infantino is allowed to run for re-election next year after the body ruled that his first, partial term from 2016-2019 following Blatter’s ouster did not count towards the total.

-CAF’s decision to support Infantino comes after South American football’s governing body, CONMEBOL, also pledged to support the Swiss-Italian official earlier in April.
+Infantino has faced controversy during his reign over his close ties to US President Donald Trump, who was awarded the inaugural FIFA Peace Prize during last year’s World Cup draw.

+That led to a formal complaint being lodged with FIFA’s ethics committee by advocacy group FairSquare last year, who alleged that the award breached FIFA’s rules concerning political neutrality.